To Our Stakeholders

 The circumstances of each business are outlined below.

-The bicycle business operator Sinanen Bike Co., Ltd. posted increases in both sales and profits thanks to the company strengthening its sales of private brand products and promoting developing new corporations by introducing containers, in addition to the contribution of price revisions implemented from the second half of the previous fiscal year.
+The bicycle business operator Sinanen Bike Co., Ltd. posted increases in both sales and profits thanks to the company strengthening its sales of private brand products and promoting developing new corporations, in addition to the contribution of price revisions implemented from the second half of the previous fiscal year.

-Environmental and recycling business operator Sinanen Ecowork Co., Ltd. saw lower sales and profit due to a decrease in the volume of construction waste wood associated with sluggishness in new housing starts, variable expenses from such as transportation costs, and an increase in selling, general and administrative expenses associated with the development of new environment-related businesses.
+Environmental and recycling business operator Sinanen Ecowork Co., Ltd. saw lower sales and profit due to an increase in variable expenses from such as transportation costs, in addition to a decrease in the volume of construction waste wood generated which was associated with sluggishness in new housing starts.

 Antimicrobial business operator Sinanen Zeomic Co., Ltd. experienced lower demand overseas stemming from the stagnation of China's economy, while sales in Japan have performed well, leading to an overall increase in both sales and profits.
 In addition, we are pursuing new initiatives, such as signing an exclusive distributorship agreement for a natural antimicrobial agent from Finland.

-Systems business operator Minos Co., Ltd. posted profits at the same level as in the same period of the previous fiscal year due to steady demand for its flagship LP gas backbone operation system.
+Systems business operator Minos Co., Ltd. posted profits at the same level as in the previous fiscal year due to steady demand for its flagship LP gas backbone operation system.
 In addition, new developments are underway as needed for the customer information system (Power CIS), including the establishment of a market-linked function that adjusts prices and services in response to market fluctuations.

-The four group companies engaged in the building maintenance and management business have been integrated as Sinanen Axia Co., Ltd. since October 2023, making a fresh start as a comprehensive building maintenance company.
-During the first nine months of the fiscal year under review, although there was an increase in sales due to the expansion of its area of building maintenance operations for multi-family housing and strong performance in the facility operation business, including funeral halls and hospitals, profits decreased due to an increase in selling, general and administrative expenses associated with the integration.
+The four group companies engaged in the building maintenance and management business was integrated as Sinanen Axia Co., Ltd. in October 2023 and made a fresh start as a comprehensive building maintenance company.
+During the fiscal year under review, although there was an increase in sales due to the expansion of its area of building maintenance operations for multi-family housing and strong performance in the facility operation business, including funeral halls and hospitals, profits decreased due to an increase in selling, general and administrative expenses associated with the integration.
 In addition, the company is preparing to open a new office in the Saitama area for further expansion of areas of operations as indicated in the 3rd Medium-Term Management Plan.
-Furthermore, we are seeing results from efforts towards “ensuring stable profits” by such as starting to manage large properties.
+Furthermore, we are seeing results from efforts towards "ensuring stable profits" by such as starting to manage large properties.

-As a result of the above, in Non-energy Businesses for the first nine months of the fiscal year under review, net sales were 15,005 million yen (up 8.4% year on year), and operating profit was 658 million yen (up 36.2% year on year).
+As a result of the above, net sales for the fiscal year under review in the Non-energy Business were 20,488 million yen (up 5.9% year on year) and operating profit was 894 million yen (up 4.5% year on year).

 Outlook